Frequently Asked Questions

 Happy and peaceful olive groves in Calabria, Italy.
 Calabria is located in the tiptoe of Italy.
 It’s gorgeous and we love it there.

 Calabria is home to some of Italy’s best (and spiciest!) food and insanely gorgeous beaches.
 The people are pretty amazing as well.
 It’s a very traditional and old part of the country.

 Do you actually make your own olive oil?
 Or do you just buy it?

-Yes, we make our own olive oil!
-Estate grown for almost 100 years.
+Yes, we produce our own olive oil!
+Our family has been producing oil for almost 100 years.
 Co-Founder, Giuseppe, is a 3rd generation olive oil producer.
 Read more about us here.

 Is your olive oil certified organic?